pittmanriley/themarket/README.md

 # themarket

 This repository is all of the code used to build an app that my team called The Market.
-The app enables users to buy and sell their items.
+The app enables Stanford students to buy and sell their items.

 Major features:
 - Search page that enables users to sort items based on specific words or categories